From The Story of Dartmouth, by John P. Martin:

 About the same time, the lofty three-storey structure at the southwest corner of Portland and Prince Street was built for Mrs. Isabelle Lawlor.
 (This is now Chisling’s corner.)

 The present Lesbirel building on Commercial Street was erected for George Craig, the barber-photographer, by Contractor John T. Walker, also in 1879.
 This soon became the leading tonsorial parlor in town and was patronized by leading citizens.
-As has already been explained on page 55, Mr. Craig possessed considerable talent and ambition.
+Mr. Craig possessed considerable talent and ambition.
 As a young man he worked regularly as a factory hand in the Ropeworks, and employed his nightly leisure learning the barbering trade.
 Barber shops then kept open evenings, and also on Sunday mornings to serve Saturday midnight shop-workers.

 Safety razors were 40 years away.
 The danger and difficulty of manipulating straight-edge razors did not encourage the majority of males to practise the fine art of shaving, with the result that many a man made frequent visits to his chosen barber-shop where his private shaving-mug was held in readiness.
 Shaves were seven cents.
 Most adults grew moustaches, sometimes sideburns.
 A haircut on Saturday night was generally taboo, even though long waits were of little consequence.
 Spending an hour or so in a group where everybody knew one another was an entertainment in itself, especially with a punster like George Craig steering the conversation.